 If you are going to get a tour, be warned you will be up at the crack of dawn as there’s a big day of sightseeing ahead.

-Alternatively, you can hire a car and make your own way round.
+Alternatively, you can hire a car and make your own way around.

 Barack Obama Plaza at Moneygall

-You are probably just as surprised as me reading that the US President Barack Obama is associated with Ireland.
+You are probably just as surprised as me reading that previous US president Barack Obama is associated with Ireland.
 But, it’s completely true.

-Apparently, Obama has roots here and his ancestral home is Moneygall if you trace back his history.
+Apparently, Obama has roots here and his ancestral home in Moneygall if you trace back his history.

-He came to visit in 2011 and they decided to name a service station Plaza after him so that his names lives on.
+He came to visit in 2011 and they decided to name a service station Plaza after him so that his name lives on.